freebasic/fbc/fbdocs/fbchkdoc/readme.txt

     This utility reads in wakka source script, parses it, and rebuilds the page using the parsed data, then finally writes the file back to the source in the selected cache directory.
-Type 'rebuild' without and command line arguments to see a full list of options.
+Type './rebuild' without and command line arguments to see a full list of options.

     The main purpose of this utility is to test the internal wakka parsing